UW-CTRL/lmc-book/lectures/lqr.md

 In the previous chapter, we learned about sequential decision-making and saw that using the principle of optimality, an optimal control problem could be broken down into a sequence of smaller decisions which could be solved recursively.
 The resulting equations we derived were the **Bellman Equation** (discrete time) and the **Hamilton-Jacobi-Bellman Equation** (continuous time).
-However, despite these nice equations that, in theory, tells us how to solve for the optimal control policy, they are in general, difficult to solve and often intractable.
-This is due to a number of reasons, like having a large state and control space (if discrete and finite) or the minimization problem is a difficult to solve (i.e., non-convex).
+However, despite these nice equations that, in theory, tells us how to solve for the optimal control policy, they are in general difficult to solve and often intractable.
+This is due to a number of reasons, like having a large state and control space (if discrete and finite) or the minimization problem is difficult to solve (i.e., non-convex).
 For the latter, the difficulty of the minimization problem can stem from the functional form of the cost function, dynamics, and value function.
-If the functional form (e.g., whether it is linear, quadratic, exponential, etc) is not conducive to making the minimization problem tractable, then solving the Bellman equation or HJB equation is going to be very challenging.
+If the functional form (e.g., linear, quadratic, exponential, etc.) is not conducive to making the minimization problem tractable, then solving the Bellman equation or HJB equation is going to be very challenging.
-Another, perhaps more subtle point, is that even if we can solve time instance of the minimization problem, is there any guarantees that we can solve the problem for the next time step?
+Another, perhaps more subtle, point is that even if we can solve time instance of the minimization problem, is there are any guarantees that we can solve the problem for the next time step?
 Since we are essentially performing dynamic programming and iterating backward in time, we want to make sure that whatever solution we get at time $t$ will make the next iteration at the previous time step also tractable.

 *So under what conditions is solving these equations tractable?*